Is induction cooking better than gas?

 Sometimes, people complain that a burner goes off without warning.
 But they may have forgotten that they lifted the pan up, or set a timer for the burner, or that the burner will shut off if it overheats, or if it detects a spill--a feature that can sometimes be triggered by small amounts of moisture on the cooktop (like from steam condensation).

 As neat (and safe) as these automatic features are, they do require a learning curve.
-In most cases, burners switching off are the result of people not having fully learned how to use induction technology.
-And if they do indicate a malfunction, it could be related to electrical wiring, a voltage surge, or the type of cookware you're using (cast iron, for example, can get very hot if left on an induction burner for a long time, and the burner may shut off to prevent overheating).
-Reading the manual might fix many of these “mystery” issues.
+In most cases, burners switching off are the result of people not having fully adapted to induction technology.
+And if they do indicate a malfunction, it could be related to electrical wiring, a voltage surge, or the type of cookware you're using.

 "More to Go Wrong"